Product Designer

 We incorporated the original team's design but made tweaks to improve discoverability and usability.
 This concept was about speed—getting a solution to market quickly.
 While it offered a rapid path to launch, it didn't deliver the optimal user experience on mobile devices we aimed for.

-Learnings and Takeaways
+Learnings and Takeaway

 What did I learn?